ieee-vgtc/ieeevis.org/year/2016/info/overview-amp-topics/panels.md

 Location: Holiday 6

 Organizer: Angus Forbes
-Panelists: Dietmar Offenhuber, Jessica Hullman, Heather Dewey-Hagborg, Marian Dork
+Panelists: Dietmar Offenhuber, Jessica Hullman, Heather Dewey-Hagborg, Marian Dörk

 How could a critical approach to visualization promote disclosure, plurality, contingency, and empowerment?
 What opportunities are there